surfer190/fixes/docs/docker/edit-a-file-in-docker-container-with-no-editor.md

 ---
 ## How to Edit a File in a docker container with no Text Editor

-THe lightwight nature of docker images, means that often they do not have the standard utilities we expect on every standard linux machine.
+The lightwight nature of docker images, means that often they do not have the standard utilities we expect on every standard linux machine.

 Simply editing a file is an ordeal if you don't have `vim`, `vi` or `nano` available.